AnotherCodingUser/D101-Assignment/README.md

 ### CLI
 To run the CLI run the project with the argument `cli` like `dotnet run cli`.
-The application will Automatically load any existing TaskItem's or Category's from the `app/stores` folder Once the application is loaded and running a textbased menu will appear with your options to List, Delete, and Create TaskItem or Category objects.
+The application will Automatically load any existing TaskItem's or Category's from the `app\stores` folder Once the application is loaded and running a textbased menu will appear with your options to List, Delete, and Create TaskItem or Category objects.
 You also have the option to save the current Category's and TaskItem's to your computers disk.

 **PLEASE NOTE THAT EXITING THE APPLICATION WITHOUT SAVING WILL RESULT IN A LOSS OF ALL CHANGES DONE INSIDE THE CLI APPLICATION**